 We bow on entering the meditation hall (zendo), and to and away from our meditation cushion.
 We do this to respect the space of silence; to acknowledge our own seat with appreciation and kindness; and to acknowledge that others are doing the same work of untangling suffering and clarifying the mind.

 The style of our practice is to give 100% attention to each activity as our-life-in-that-moment, including the person or object we’re relating with.
 Brooklyn Zen Center provides a community-supported opportunity to encourage a continuity of presence in activity in your own life.
 Learn more about wholehearted activity here.

 This is a formless meditation that may begin gradually after a few years of stabilizing the mind.
 It is held by the forms.
 Our style of sitting is an embodiment of awakening mind.
 We sit in faith that we are this awakened mind which we call Buddha.

 Silence as the container for direct experience of mind and the manifestation of our true nature.

 Walking is one of the four traditional postures of meditation.
 The others are sitting, standing, and lying down.
 Walking practice is a support for bringing meditative mind into the world.

 We chant with energy and union, losing the chattering mind in the sound.
 The words are sometimes studied, but when we are chanting we just do “sound practice,” the whole assembly as one voice.
-The main chants we do are:
+You can download a PDF of our chant book here.